Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Energy Harvesting System Description

 The IPVA-integrated quarter-car suspension model is shown in Fig.~\ref{fig:quartcar_IPVA}, where the mass of a quarter-car body and the unsprung mass (i.e., wheel axle) of a quarter car are represented by $M_s$ and $M_{us}$, respectively.
 The interaction between the unsprung mass $M_{us}$ and the ground is characterized by a spring of stiffness $k_t$ (tire stiffness) with its displacement from the equilibrium given by $x_{us}$.
 The quarter-car model is excited by the road profile/disturbance $x_r$.
-The sprung mass and unsprung mass are connected with a spring of stiffness $k_s$ (suspension stiffness), a viscous damper with damping coefficient $c_m$, and the IPVA \cite{gupta2020broadband}.
+The sprung mass and unsprung mass are connected with a spring of stiffness $k_s$ (suspension stiffness), a viscous damper with damping coefficient $c_m$, and the IPVA.
+Note that the mechanical damping $c_m$ is introduced to account for mechanical energy loss due to the ball-screw and generator gears.
 As shown in Fig.~\ref{fig:IPVA}, the IPVA consists of a ball-screw system with a lead $L$ connected between $M_{us}$ and $M_s$.
 It converts the linear oscillations between $M_{us}$ and $M_s$ to the rotation of the screw.
 The carrier fixed to the screw houses a pendulum of mass $m$ and radius $r$ at a distance of $R_p$ from the screw's axis of rotation.
 A sun gear is free to rotate with respect to the carrier about the same axis of rotation as the screw and drives the generator.
 A planet gear fixed to the pendulum rotates and revolves on the sun gear.
 The housing of the generator is fixed to the sprung mass.
-Considering the gear ratio $g_p$ between the sun and planet gear to be 1, we have $\psi = \theta -\phi$.
+Considering the gear ratio $g_p$ between the sun and planet gear to be 1, we have $\psi = \theta -\phi$ as shown in Fig.~\ref{fig:IPVA_pend}, $\psi$, $\theta$, and $\phi$ are the angular displacement of the generator rotor, screw, and pendulum, respectively.
 The generator is connected with an electricity storage $e_b$ via a pulse width modulated (PWM) step-up chopper to modulate the duty cycle of the generator by switch $S$, equivalent to a variable resistor $R(t)$ \cite{okada2002}.
 The corresponding electrical damping coefficient in the generator is denoted by $c_e(t)=M\kappa_t\kappa_e/R(t)$ \cite{zuo2013energy}, where $M$ is a motion transmission factor that is related to the ball screw lead and gear ratio of the generator, and $\kappa_t$ and $\kappa_e$ are the torque and voltage constant of the generator, respectively.
-This is a three degrees of freedom (dofs) system, with the dofs being the angular displacements of the pendulum ($\phi$) and the screw ($\theta$), and the displacement of the unsprung mass $x_{us}$.
+Note that the generator's inductance is neglected because the impedance of the inductance is small compared with the resistance considering that the vibration induced by road irregularities is usually in the frequency range of 1–10 Hz \cite{li2012electromagnetic,hsieh2015bidirectional}.
+This model is a three degrees of freedom (DOF) system, with the degrees of freedom being the angular displacements of the pendulum ($\phi$) and the screw ($\theta$), and the displacement of the unsprung mass $x_{us}$.
+Note that the sprung mass displacement $x_{s}$ is related to $\theta$ and $x_{us}$ via $x_{s}-x_{us}=R\theta$, where $R=L/2\pi$.
+Finally, a 3D model for a potential prototype for the proposed IPVA is shown in Fig.~\ref{fig:IPVA_CAD}.
+While the prototype shown consists of four pendulums, the pendulums move synchronously due to the planetary gear system.
+Hence this prototype is equivalent to a single pendulum system with a quadrupled pendulum mass $m$.